- About Us

 The five forces -the intensity of rivalry among existing competitors, the bargaining power of buyers (the industry's customers), the bargaining power of suppliers, the threat of substitutes, and the threat of new entrants- determine the industry's structure, an important concept that may sound academic but is not.

-The five forces zeroes in on the competition you face and gives you the baseline for measuring superior performance.
+The five forces zero in on the competition you face and gives you the baseline for measuring superior performance.
 It explains the industry's average prices and costs, and therefore the average industry profitability you're trying to beat.

 Each of the five forces has a clear, direct and predictable relationship to industry profitability.
 Here's the general rule: the more powerful the force, the more pressure it will put on prices and costs or both, and therefore the less attractive the industry will be to its incumbents.